 Our campus is set on 33 hectares of natural bush, giving students space to play, grow, live, and learn.
 We know this is the best environment for learning and we care deeply about our beautiful bushland setting, focusing on sustainability as our way of life.
 Our new masterplan ensures we continue to build and renovate the best environments for learning and care, using next generation learning spaces and modern technologies.

-Now in our fiftieth year, we have continued the tradition of providing students with access to a diverse curriculum and excellent teaching, underpinned by the ethos of the Anglican faith.
+We continue the tradition of providing students with access to a diverse curriculum and excellent teaching, underpinned by the ethos of the Anglican faith.

 A Place to Flourish